clefdevoute/SafetySphere_app/README.md

-> 📢 **DŮLEŽITÉ OZNÁMENÍ / IMPORTANT ANNOUNCEMENT**
+> **Update:**
+> 🇨🇿 Vývoj SafetySphere aktivně pokračuje.
+Verze **Pro** a **Ultimate** jsou aktuálně v pokročilém stadiu testování a přinášejí řadu zásadních novinek a vylepšení.
+Více informací naleznete na [www.twingis.cz](https://www.twingis.cz).
 >
-> 🇨🇿 **Vývoj aplikace se posunul.
-Nové komerční verze SafetySphere Pro a SafetySphere Ultimate jsou aktuálně v pokročilém stadiu testování a přinášejí mnoho zásadních novinek.
-Více informací naleznete na [www.twingis.cz](https://www.twingis.cz).**
->
-> 🇬🇧 **Application development has moved forward.
-The new commercial versions, SafetySphere Pro and SafetySphere Ultimate, are currently in an advanced stage of testing and bring many major new features.
-More information can be found at [www.twingis.cz](https://www.twingis.cz).**
+> 🇬🇧 Development of SafetySphere is actively ongoing.
+The **Pro** and **Ultimate** versions are currently in an advanced stage of testing, bringing a wide range of major new features and improvements.
+More information can be found at [www.twingis.cz](https://www.twingis.cz).

 ---